seatable/seatable-admin-docs/manual/upgrade/extra-upgrade-notice.md

 3.0 adds another component, dtable-storage-server, which provides better performance for persistent storage of bases.
 A base in SeaTable is saved as a file, which is automatically saved every 5 minutes.
 In 2.x, this file saved in seaf-server, but seaf-server will keep a version for each save, which will take up a lot of disk space.
 In 3.0, only one version is actually saved when a snapshot is generated every 24 hours, which saves space. dtable-storage-server is a simple abstract layer of traditional file system and object storage.

-1) For newly installation, dtable-storage-server.conf will be generated automatically.
+1) For new installation, dtable-storage-server.conf will be generated automatically.
 For upgrade from 2.x, you need to generate the config file manually

 ```
 docker exec -d seatable /shared/seatable/scripts/seatable.sh init